FourierFlows/GeophysicalFlows.jl/paper/paper.md

   Dedalus is a Python package with an intuitive script-based interface that uses spectral methods to solve general partial differential equations, such as the ones within `GeophysicalFlows.jl`.
-  It allows for more general boundary conditions in one of the dimensions.
+  Dedalus allows for more general boundary conditions in one of the dimensions.
+It only runs on CPUs (not on GPUs) but can be MPI-parallelized.

 - `Oceananigans.jl` [@Oceananigans] (Julia)